simonmcmanus/links/posts/engineering-principles.md

 date: Sat May 08 2021 07:41:00 GMT+0100 (British Summer Time)
 ---

-Over the last year few Ive found myself referring to my engineering principles quite regularly.
+Over the last year Ive been leading teams with new technologies im less familiar with.
+I've found myself referring to my engineering principles quite regularly.
 I thought it would be worth writing them down here.
 This is going to be an evolving list of my engineering principles.

 ## Define your problem first